Wake County Real Estate Closing Costs

 Types of Inspections: Common inspections include general home inspections, pest inspections, and radon inspections.

-See also New Construction Homes in Wake County
+See also Cost of living in Wake County NC

 Costs of Different Inspections: General home inspections can cost between $300 and $500.
 Pest inspections typically range from $75 to $150, while radon inspections are usually around $100 to $200.